Reem-5/wearable-vibrotactile-stroke-rehabilitation/README.md

 # Feasibility of Wearable Vibrotactile Stimulation Glove and Shirt in Upper-Limb Rehabilitation for Stroke Patients

-This repository contains the de-identified dataset, Python analysis scripts, and publication-quality figures accompanying the manuscript:
+This repository contains the de-identified dataset, Python analysis scripts, and publication-quality figures associated with the manuscript:

 > **Feasibility of Wearable Vibrotactile Stimulation Glove and Shirt in Upper-Limb Rehabilitation for Stroke Patients**